 A 16-minute high definition adaptation of Why the Cowboy Sings is shown on-demand every day at the Western Folklife Center’s Black Box Theater at our Elko headquarters.

-Read more about our Deep West Recordings companion CD, Songs from Why the Cowboy Sings, in our online Gift Shop catalog.
+Why the Cowboy Sings on DVD and a Deep West Recordings companion CD, Songs from Why the Cowboy Sings, are available in the Western Folklife Center Gift Shop.

 Why the Cowboy Sings was made possible by the generous support of the George S. and Dolores Doré Eccles Foundation, the R. Harold Burton Foundation, the Dick Burton Foundation, National Endowment for the Arts, E.L.
 Wiegand Foundation, Wes and Sue Dixon, and Anne Pattee.